ibm-cloud-docs/Cloudant/api/capacity.md

 See the [provisioned throughput capacity](/docs/services/Cloudant?topic=cloudant-ibm-cloud-public#provisioned-throughput-capacity) documentation for detailed information on how capacity is allocated and consumed in {{site.data.keyword.cloudant_short_notm}} as well as how to view and change the capacity in the UI.

 The Capacity API requires either {{site.data.keyword.cloudant_short_notm}} legacy auth admin role or IAM Manager role to access the API endpoints.
-The curl examples below are omitting the authentication aspect for simplicity.
+The following curl examples are omitting the authentication aspect for simplicity.
 See the [authentication overview](/docs/services/Cloudant?topic=cloudant-connecting#authentication-overview) section for more details on using both types of authentication.
 {: note}

 ## View the current and target provisioned throughput capacity setting